artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

   }
 }

-// We take the above container, and wrap it with relay and a description of what parts
+// Take the above component `Biography`, and wrap it with a Relay Container.
-// of a GraphQL request does the component need from the API.
+// Then provide what parts of a GraphQL request the `Biography` needs

 export default Relay.createContainer(Biography, {
   fragments: {